 A: Termites are known to cause billions of dollars in property damage every year.
 Their main food source is wood, but they also damage paper, books, carpets and insulation, Termites can also be found damaging living trees on properties and within garden furniture.
 Termites are of importance when buying or selling a home since a termite inspection report is normally a condition of sale and is usually recommended by the conveyancer.
 Apart from the dollar impact that termites will have on a property, it can be an emotionally trying experience as they eat through your largest investment.

-Q: Why are infestations often discovered during November & December?
+Q: Why are multiple infestations often discovered during November & December?

 A: Spring is when large numbers of winged termites, known as “Alates,” emerge inside properties as they swarm to start new colonies.
 Triggered by warmer temperatures and damp conditions, the winged termites emerge from the colony and fly into the air.
 These Alates drop to the ground, pair off, and begin new colonies in the soil.
 Few Alates survive outdoors to start new colonies.
 Alates that are seen indoors are not capable of eating wood and will seldom survive, and we recommend removing these with a vacuum.
 However, it is a strong sign that your property has an infestation present and recommend a full termite inspection.